Learning to Reuse and Compost Lawn Clippings Through Trial & Error

 Composting Is All About Balance

-While I don’t strictly adhere to the recommended ratio of browns (carbon) to greens (nitrogen) in our GEOBIN Composter (25-30:1), I did want to stay relatively close to that recipe to accelerate decomposition and prevent the compost from developing an unpleasant oder .
+While I don’t strictly adhere to the recommended ratio of browns (carbon) to greens (nitrogen) in our GEOBIN Composter (25-30:1), I did want to stay relatively close to that recipe to accelerate decomposition and prevent the compost from developing an unpleasant odor .

 After some trial and error, I realized I needed more browns to keep our pile balanced, so I decided to dry out our grass clippings.
 My husband and I have a small garden area, so we spread out the freshly cut grass clippings to dry.
 Once the grass faded to a light tan, we lightly raked the area to expose the greener material underneath.
 Once the entire batch had dried out, we added it to our active GEOBIN Composter and our second GEOBIN with the dried leaves.
 This system worked very well, and we continued the process throughout the season.